-Steven S. Smith is the Founder and President of Guardian Defense.
-The first program created under Guardian Defense is the A.C.T.
-(Assess, Challenge and Train) School Program.
-Smith authored and developed the program upon noticing an absence of training for teachers to know what to do in the event of a threat on campus.
-Working directly with schools and studying various school tragedies such as the Beslan school hostage crisis in Beslan, North Ossetia-Alaina, Russia and more recently, the Sandy Hook Elementary massacre in Newtown, Connecticut, Smith knew he had the tools and skills to develop a program that would make an impact in the community.
+Steven S. Smith is the Co-Founder and President of Guardian Defense.
+Steve authored and developed his first program in 2013 upon noticing an absence of training for teachers to know what to do in the event of a threat on campus.
+Working directly with schools and studying various school tragedies such as the Beslan school hostage crisis in Beslan, North Ossetia-Alaina, Russia and the Sandy Hook Elementary massacre in Newtown, Connecticut, Steve knew he had the tools and skills to develop a program that would make an impact in the community.

-In 2014, the ACT School Program gained even more traction when Smith sat on a committee of law enforcement officers within Broward County, Florida, and assisted in the development of the Broward County School Board Active Killer Program.
-Facilitated by the law enforcement community within Broward County, this program modeled the ACT School Program by utilizing concepts taught in the lecture-style training; paired with the effectiveness of scenario-based exercises.
+In 2014, his school program gained even more traction when Steve sat on a committee of law enforcement officers within Broward County, Florida, and assisted in the development of the Broward County School Board Active Killer Program.
+Facilitated by the law enforcement community within Broward County, this program modeled Steve’s program by utilizing concepts taught in the lecture-style training; paired with scenario-based exercises.

-In 2015, Smith expanded his course offerings by introducing the Single Officer Active Shooter Response Course (SOASRC) specifically for law enforcement officers.
-The SOASRC provides the proper training and skills needed for officers to respond to a threat alone through a variety of teaching styles.
+In 2015, Steve expanded his course offerings by introducing the Single Officer Active Shooter Response Course (SOASRC) specifically for law enforcement officers.
+The SOASRC provides the proper training and skills needed for officers to respond to a threat solo.

 Over the years, the programs for schools, colleges, businesses and places of worship have evolved to encompass more training for not just staff and teachers, but for administration.
-In 2016, Guardian Defense changed the names of the ACT Programs to A.T.R.P.
-(Active Threat Response Program).
-Seeing a need for a true wrap-around service, and began pushing school and workplace safety standard of Policy-Train-Drill.
+In 2016, Guardian Defense saw a need for a true wrap-around service, and began pushing school and workplace safety standard of Policy-Train-Drill.
 Guardian Defense also rolled out a six-month program known as the Full-Scale ATRP for Schools and a similar model for businesses.
 This specific program is the first of its kind and revolutionizes the way staff, teachers and students respond to a threat, while administrators are taught how to lead their school in safety.
-This program develops the right procedures for the school and workplace, trains the staff in threat response and sets a foundation for drills and safety exercises.
-The organization is left self-sufficient and self-reliant at the completion of the program.
+Steve developed these best practices, leaving the organization self-sufficient.

-In 2016, Smith coordinated his own summit on school safety titled, “The Ultimate School Safety Telesummit: How to Protect your School in Emergencies and Violent Attacks.”
-This summit highlighted a number of safety issues that affect our schools today, like bullying, drugs, active shooters and natural disasters.
-Smith interviewed a total of nine school safety experts, including Michael Dorn from Safe Havens International, and concluded with his own session on active threat response options.
+In 2016, Steve and the GD team hosted their own school safety summit: “The Ultimate School Safety Telesummit: How to Protect your School in Emergencies and Violent Attacks.”
+This telesummit highlighted a number of safety issues that affect our schools today to include bullying, drugs, active shooters and natural disasters.
+Steve interviewed a total of nine school safety experts, including Michael Dorn from Safe Havens International, and concluded with his own session on active threat response options.

-Additionally, to his work at Guardian Defense, Smith is also a full-time law enforcement officer at a metropolitan police department in south Florida.
+In addition to his work at Guardian Defense, Steve is also a full-time law enforcement officer at a metropolitan police department in south Florida.
 Since being hired in 2007, he has held a range of positions and responsibilities.
-In his early years, he worked in the patrol division and then as a detective in a specialized narcotics unit.
+In his early years, he worked in the patrol division and then as a detective in a narcotics unit.

-In 2012, Smith became certified by Broward County Institute of Criminal Justice as a Firearms Instructor.
-The next year, Smith completed a 64-hour in-depth instructor techniques course geared toward learning the tools necessary to instruct and facilitate presentations.
-In the same year, he attended an explosive breaching course in Alabama and became a certified explosive handler.
-Smith has also attended numerous seminars on active shooters and motivational speaking.
-He also completed the Active Shooter Instructor Program at the FLETC facility in Georgia in 2014 and has been able to teach what he has learned to employees within his department.
+In 2012, Steve became certified by Broward County Institute of Criminal Justice as a Firearms Instructor.
+The next year, Steve completed a 64-hour in-depth instructor techniques course geared toward learning the tools necessary to instruct and facilitate presentations.
+In the same year, he became a certified explosive handler.
+Steve has also attended numerous seminars on active shooters and motivational speaking.
+He completed the Active Shooter Instructor Program at the FLETC facility in Georgia in 2014 and has been able to teach what he has learned to other officers within his department.

-In 2013, Smith presented the ACT School Program to the chief and was approved for implementation within the city where he works.
-Smith left the narcotics unit to occupy a new position for the city in order to teach this program.
-Within a few short months of its approval, he had successfully trained two schools with overwhelmingly positive feedback.
-Smith is also responsible for instructing all officers on the local public school board lockdown procedures.
+In 2013, Steve presented his first school safety program to the chief of police who approved it for implementation within the city where he works.
+Steve left the narcotics unit to occupy a new position for the city in order to teach this program.
+Upon approval he successfully trained two schools with overwhelmingly positive feedback.
+Steve was also responsible for instructing all officers on the local public school board lockdown procedures.

-One of Smith’s most noteworthy accomplishments in law enforcement has been his impact on recent policy changes within the department regarding how police view school intruders.
+One of Steve’s most noteworthy accomplishments in law enforcement has been his impact on a critical policy changes within the department regarding how police view school intruders.
 Previously, any trespasser on school grounds during school hours or a school event was treated as a priority “5” call.
 A priority “5” call is considered the lowest priority and can result in a delayed dispatch and response time.
-A policy was written by Smith and colleagues to change the priority level from a five to a one.
+The new policy changes the priority level from a five to a one.
 Priority 1 requires an alert tone over the police radio and an emergency response (lights and sirens) by patrol officers.
 The new policy was approved by command staff in 2014.
 He then submitted new Standard Operating Procedures (SOP) on how police will respond to intruders on school grounds which was approved soon thereafter.

-In January 2017, Smith and four of his peers (two of which are current GD instructors: Jared Gross and Chris Troiano) were awarded “Officer of the Month” recognition for their involvement in a hostage-rescue mission.
+In January 2017, Steve and four of his peers (two of which are current GD instructors: Jared Gross and Chris Troiano) were awarded “Officer of the Year” recognition for their involvement in a hostage-rescue mission.
 This same group was later presented with the Medal of Valor in May for the courage they displayed during this critical incident.
 In 2020, Steve was awarded the Life Saving Award from his police department for his heroic acts applying a tourniquet to a victim of a vehicle accident.